freshOS/Localize/README.md

 ## More

-### Ignore [Potentialy Untranslated] warnings
+### Ignore [Potentially Untranslated] warnings
 Just Add `//ignore-same-translation-warning` next to the translation.
 Example :
 ```
 "PhotoKey" = "Photo"; //ignore-same-translation-warning
 ```
-This will take care of ignoring `[Potentialy Untranslated] "XXX" in FR file doesn't seem to be localized`
+This will take care of ignoring `[Potentially Untranslated] "XXX" in FR file doesn't seem to be localized`

 ### Unused false positive